wrahool/wrahool.github.io/_pages/phd-acknowledgements.md

 Next, I am very lucky to have had on my dissertation committee, three peerless academics, who have been incredibly supportive of my doctoral research.

-I thank Prof. Yphtach Lelkes for being a limitless repository of academic knowledge, and dispenser of citations-on-the-go.
+I thank Prof. Yphtach Lelkes for being a limitless repository of academic knowledge, and dispenser of citations.
 Knowing Yph has been like turning on a faucet of research advice, and I regret not getting to know him earlier.
-Literature reviews are definitely easier when you have Yph on your side, and he always has the right answer to any reseach re
+Literature reviews are definitely easier when you have Yph on your side, and he always has the most sensible answer to any research related question that one can conceive of.

 I thank Prof. Joe Turow for being so illuminating in every conversation I have had with him - be it in his office, in his house when he had us all over for lunch, or while waiting for a flight at Prague airport.
 I have learnt so much from him, and I can only aspire to achieve the level of authority in my field that he has achieved in his.
 I would also like to thank him for offering a rare course on the history of media research during my time at Annenberg, a course that has been most helpful for me at a personal level.